Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

 A full list of courses that are available to study as an elective can be found in the course handbook.

 An Honours year is available to students as a separate program in the form of an additional year to those who meet the entry requirements.
-Please refer to the BMath(Hons) program handbook for information about admission requirements for all disciplines.
+For more information about Honours please refer to the Bachelor of Mathematics (Honours) Program Handbook.

 All students can access free academic skills and support provided by Academic Learning Support through the Pathways and Academic Learning Support Centre.